 This page tells you about visual impairment and what help is available and how to get it.

-Visual Impairment is a term used to cover a vast range of sight problems.
+Visual impairment is a term used to cover a range of sight problems.
 It is a significant loss of sight which cannot be corrected by conventional means.